Scraping Historical Judgments Reports as Case Reference for Legal Purposes

 Having a complete picture and knowing the entire truth is imperative for a lawyer arguing a case in court.
-He/she should not only make arguments to build their case but also try to draw similarities with the previous cases.
+He/she should not only make arguments to build their case but also try to draw similarities with Historical Judgments Reports.
 This would make it much easier to convince the judge or the jury because usually, judgments on cases set a precedent for all succeeding cases.

 Drawing parallels between cases is something almost every lawyer does, but then the research required for being able to draw parallels and come up with similar cases is a long and arduous journey.
 Most lawyers need to spend hours and days trying to find similar cases in the past where the verdict had gone in the direction that would be in their favor.

 If a lawyer can prove without a doubt that the case he is arguing is very similar to a historic case, then the judge or the jury would be forced to give a similar ruling, unless the laws in context have themselves changed.

 One of the benefits of digitizing court records would be the ease of getting documents and other requirements ready through the help of existing reports.
 Countries like India are taking to the digitization of cases so that less time is spent in creating copies of paperwork.
 This way cases can be tracked and solved faster.

 Digitization of court cases is being undertaken in many states and countries all over the world.
 Since law and order is a state subject in most democratic countries, states are slowly coming forward to build infrastructure to digitize court cases in their region.
 While the growth is slow and fragmented, the pace is steady and the day when almost all data related to historic cases will be available on the internet is not far off.
 Every country is starting their own websites to give a platform to all those who seek to gather knowledge of historic cases in their land.
 Below, we have provided links for some popular country-wise platforms containing historic court-cases data:

 Governments all over the world have been trying to make different departments more efficient through digitization.

 Types of data to collect from previous cases